sithvalentine/class6.5-notes/041925/global-external-lb-mig-notes.md

 Questions to consider:
 - What is autoscaling and how does this help us do it?
 - What is autohealing and how does this help us?
-- How does this help us minmize costs?
+- How does this help us minimize costs?
 - How does it know when to scale?

 Instructions: